 Statistics and security policies, collated in accordance to the guidelines established in the Clery Act (20 USC §1092(f)), are published and distributed annually to all current students and employees, and to any applicant for enrollment or employment at the college.
 A copy will also be provided to anyone, upon request to the Public Safety office, in person or by telephone at (480) 423-6175.

 An escort service is available to the students, faculty and staff of Scottsdale Community College.
 A request may be made to SCC Public Safety at extension 36175.
 An officer will respond and accompany you to a vehicle or the bus stop closest to the campus.

 Reasonable assistance will be provided to drivers whose motor vehicle is disabled on campus.
 After the driver of the vehicle prepares and signs the appropriate vehicle assistance form, an officer will provide a battery boost or other appropriate assistance.

 Members of SCC Public Safety routinely provide safety presentations during class orientations.
 They are also available to talk to any department or groups of students.
 The orientations and talks are designed to educate members of the college community about the services provided by SCC Public Safety and how to avoid becoming the victim of a crime at the college.

 Policies Regarding Weapons, Smoking and Children

-Scottsdale Community College is located on the Salt River-Pima-Maricopa Indian Community, reservation.
-SRPMIC ordinace prohibits firearms on the reservation, except those owned by community members and Arizona State Certified Law Enforcement Officers.
+Scottsdale Community College is located on the Salt River Pima-Maricopa Indian Community, reservation.
+SRPMIC ordinance prohibits firearms on the reservation, except those owned by community members and Arizona State Certified Law Enforcement Officers.

 Smoking and all tobacco products are prohibited at SCC and on all Maricopa County Community College District campuses and properties.